na-talia/git-test/README.md

 This command is used to start a new repository.

-GitInit Command - Git Commands - Edureka git clone
+GitInit Command - Git Commands git clone

 Usage: git clone [url]

 This command is used to obtain a repository from an existing URL.

-Git Clone Command - Git Commands - Edureka git add
+Git Clone Command - Git Commands git add

 Usage: git add [file]

 This command adds a file to the staging area.

-Git Add Command - Git Commands - Edureka
+Git Add Command - Git Commands

 Usage: git add *

 This command adds one or more to the staging area.

-Git Add Command - Git Commands - Edureka git commit
+Git Add Command - Git Commands git commit

 Usage: git commit -m “[ Type in the commit message]”

 This command records or snapshots the file permanently in the version history.

-Git Commit Command - Git Commands - Edureka
+Git Commit Command - Git Commands

 Usage: git commit -a

 This command commits any files you’ve added with the git add command and also commits any files you’ve changed since then.

-Git Commit Command - Git Commands - Edureka git diff
+Git Commit Command - Git Commands git diff

 Usage: git diff